Employment Services & Financial Literacy

 We offer FREE financial literacy education to clients and community members to help increase money management skills.
 Courses include:

-Click here for the FLARE online registration form
+Click here for the Financial Foundations online registration form

 • Whatcom County